-As a designated traditional cultural property, Spirit Mountain has special significance.
-The use of fixed anchors is a sensitive issue in this area and is not compatible with tribal cultural values.
-Thus, no fixed anchors and equipment would be permitted in this wilderness area.
-All existing fixed anchors and equipment would be removed if it can be done so without damaging the rock face.
+Fixed climbing anchors and equipment would be permitted in the Spirit Mountain Wilderness Area.
+All existing fixed anchors and equipment would be removed if it can be done without damaging rock faces.
 If the anchors cannot be removed without damaging the rock, the bolt hangers would be removed and the bolt ends would be painted to match the color of the surrounding rock.
-NPS and BLM staff would cooperate and work with the climbing community and tribes in taking these actions.
+Removal would be completed with the use of nonmotorized equipment.
+NPS and BLM managers would seek further input from the climbing community and tribes in removing the fixed anchors.